CartoDB/carto-vl/docs/guides/08-animate-your-visualizations.md

 setInterval(updateProgress, 100);
 ```

+**Note:**
-> Note: You can also do this by listening to layer events, you will learn how to use these events in the [Interactivity and Events Guide](/developers/carto-vl/guides/interactivity-events/)
+The `setInterval()` is a commond method available at the browser, that calls a function or evaluates an expression at specified intervals, in milliseconds.
+You can also do this update by listening to `carto.layer` events.
+This topic is covered more in-depth in the [Interactivity and Events Guide](/developers/carto-vl/guides/interactivity-events/); once you know how, the second options is preferred.

 #### All together